 Almost every conversion will include some kind of form, and you don’t want all of your hard work to go down the drain at the last moment just because of a bad form.
 When aiming for a high B2B landing page conversion rate, form optimisation is the constant struggle.

 The key to the success of your landing page is to make your forms an asset, not an impediment.
-So invest in an optimisation tool that highlights issues with the forms on your sites.
+So invest in an optimisation tool that highlights issues with the forms to improve landing page UX.
 You can make informed design changes to maximise conversions and remove pain points by gaining insights into what prevents individuals from completing your forms, which might hinder potential leads from making the final purchase.

 This is a sort of anti-best practice because, per landing page, the general rule is to have only one call to action.
 I’m calling this one a bluff, though.
 You’re never going to convert anyone the first time around, no matter how good your ad campaigns and landing pages are.